GetFrontrunner/frontrunner-sdk/docs/includes/utilities/_currency.md

 ## Currency

 Injective operates on raw coin quantities instead of decimal values.
-For example, 8 USDC would be represented as `"8000000"`.
-This is because USDC's denomination is to 6 decimal places, and 8 shifted by 6 decimal places is 8,000,000.
+For example, 8 FRCOIN (as well as USDC and USDT) would be represented as `"8000000"`.
+This is because FRCOIN's denomination is to 6 decimal places, and 8 shifted by 6 decimal places is 8,000,000.

 Each denomination has its own fractional resolution, and all are mapped in Injective's SDK.
 See: